hashicorp/vault/website/source/docs/auth/aws.html.md

 ## Client Nonce

-If an unintended party gains access to the PKCS#7 version of the identity document (which by default is available to every process and user that gains access to an EC2 instance), it can impersonate that instance and fetch a Vault token.
+If an unintended party gains access to the PKCS#7 signature of the identity document (which by default is available to every process and user that gains access to an EC2 instance), it can impersonate that instance and fetch a Vault token.
 The backend addresses this problem by using a Trust On First Use (TOFU)